smessie/Article-ESWC2024-DFDP/content/implementation.md

 </figcaption>
 </figure>

+The next application in the pipeline is to render the declarative form description and let the user fill out that form.
+We implemented two versions in two different viewing environments to prove that the display part of the form description is independent of the viewing environment.[^ImplementationFormRenderer] [^ImplementationFormCli]
-The FormRenderer app is created in the [Vue.js framework](cite:cites vue).
+The FormRenderer app is created in the [Vue.js framework](cite:cites vue) and functions in the Web browser.
 A screenshot of this app is shown in [](#fig:FormRenderer).
-Authentication is implemented using the [`@inrupt/solid-client-authn-browser`](https://www.npmjs.com/package/@inrupt/solid-client-authn-browser) library ensuring that the user's Solid pod does not need to be publicly readable and writable.
-This allows a user to authenticate with their Solid pod and then the app can read and write to the pod on behalf of the user.
-However, authentication is not necessary if the user only wants to render a publicly accessible form.
+The FormCli app operates as a command-line application, allowing usage without a GUI.
+The form questions are prompted to the user one after each other.
+While the FormRenderer app supports authenticating with a Solid identity provider, authentication is not implemented in the FormCli app as the Solid protocol lacks proper authentication for command-line applications.
+We therefore consider this outside the scope of this research.

+[^ImplementationFormRenderer]: The source code of the FormRenderer app can be found at [https://github.com/SolidLabResearch/FormRenderer](https://github.com/SolidLabResearch/FormRenderer).
+[^ImplementationFormCli]: The source code of the FormCli app can be found at [https://github.com/SolidLabResearch/FormCli](https://github.com/SolidLabResearch/FormCli).

+Solid-UI is chosen as display ontology that the app understands as this is an ontology that is especially made for the purpose of defining user interfaces.
-Schema alignment tasks are performed by applying the N3 rules from the conversion rules resource over the form description using the EYE-JS reasoner library mentioned before.
+Schema alignment tasks are performed by applying the conversion rules over the form description.
+N3 rules are used again to implement this together with the EYE-JS reasoner to apply them.
 The output of this reasoning step is the equivalent form description in the Solid-UI vocabulary, which is then parsed by the Comunica engine using SPARQL queries.

 When dealing with a resource containing pre-existing data for form filling, it's straightforward to determine the subject URI for writing new data — it can be reused from the existing data.